ndom91/covid19-de/README.md

-# COVID-19 API
+# DE COVID-19 API

+Part of the #wirvsvirushackathon

-> Serving data from John Hopkins University CSSE as a [JSON API](https://covid19.mathdro.id)
+> Serving data from Robert Koch Institut as a [JSON API](https://covid19.ndo.dev)

 ## Usage